 In February 2014, AHRQ released Common Formats for Surveillance - Hospital Version - 0.1 Beta, which also includes both generic and event-specific categories.
 The event-specific categories for patient safety surveillance included in the Beta version are Blood or Blood Product; Delivery-Maternal; Delivery-Neonatal; Device or Medical/Surgical Supply, including HIT; Fall; Medication; Pressure Ulcer; Readmission; Surgery or Anesthesia; VTE, and Other Outcomes of Interest.
 Common Formats for Surveillance - Hospital are designed to provide through retrospective review of medical records, information that is complementary to that derived from event reporting systems.
 These formats facilitate improved detection of events and calculation of adverse event rates in populations reviewed.

-AHRQ released the Common Formats - Nursing Home Version 0.1 Beta in March 2011.
-The Common Formats - Nursing Home Version 0.1 Beta includes the event descriptions, sample reports, and forms for both generic and event-specific categories.
-The generic categories of the Common Formats - Nursing Home Version 0.1 Beta version includes the HERF, PIF, and SIR, and pertain to all patient safety concerns.
-The Beta version for the event-specific categories for the Nursing Home Common Formats includes the Device or Supply, including HIT; Fall; HAI; Pressure Ulcer; and Medication or Other Substance modules.
+AHRQ released the Common Formats - Nursing Home Version 0.1 Beta in March 2011, including event descriptions, sample reports, and forms for generic and event-specific categories.
+The generic categories of the Common Formats - Nursing Home include the HERF, PIF, and SIR, which pertain to all patient safety concerns.
+The event-specific categories for the Nursing Home Common Formats are the Device or Supply, including HIT; Fall; HAI; Pressure Ulcer; and Medication or Other Substance modules.

 AHRQ released the Common Formats - Retail Pharmacy Version 0.1 Beta in October 2015.
 AHRQ worked with the NQF based on the public review and comment received, and developed and released the Common Formats - Community Pharmacy Version 1.0 in December 2016.
 The Community Pharmacy Version 1.0 module is designed for use in the community pharmacy environment to gain enhanced understanding about the circumstances surrounding patient safety data in the community pharmacy setting.
 This module is self-contained, covering everything necessary to report patient safety data in the Community Pharmacy event-specific category.